 Serving Up Your Pepper Infused Booze

-Chili Pepper infused alcohol is great for mixed drinks like the famous Bloody Mary, Michelada, or the wonderful Margarita, though they also work great to incorporate into sauces and other meals.
+Chili Pepper infused alcohol is great for mixed drinks like this famous Bloody Mary Recipe, Micheladas, or the wonderful Margarita Recipe, though they also work great to incorporate into sauces and other meals.

 Sometimes I enjoy a very simple tequila that has been infused with fresh jalapeno peppers.
 Absolutely delicious.